oxinabox/Kaldi-Notes/tidigits/lang_prep.md

 ![grammer fst](./grammerFST.png)

 ##The Final Grammer Composed with Lexicon
+The great beuty of working with FSTs in this way is they are composable.
+There is no need to compose them in this step -- that will be done later when they are also composed with the HMM; but so that you can see what is going on, below is the grammer composed with the lexicon.

 ![Lexicon Grammer FST](./LGFST.png)

+0 is the initial state.
+0 and 4 are the final states.

 ##HMM Topology
 One could say this was really part of the next step of training.